Station to Station (2021 film): Original songs and score

-Bryant co-wrote three original songs for the film with Austin-based musician and composer Francis McGrath.
-The nu-disco "Sexy Nightmare" and dance duet "Closer to You" are featured within the film in the nightclub scene when Tom and Jordan first meet, and the rock ballad "Changing Stations" plays over the final moments of the film and the closing credits.
+The film features an award-winning original electronic, part-experimental score by Austin-based musician and composer Francis McGrath, who co-wrote three original songs for the film with Bryant.
+The nu-disco "Sexy Nightmare" and dance duet "Closer to You" are featured within the film (in the nightclub scene when Tom and Jordan first meet), and the rock ballad "Changing Stations," performed by Jersey Boys star Jon Hacker, plays over the final moments of the film and the closing credits.
 The melodies of all three songs are woven into McGrath's original score.
+All three songs are credited as "performed by Francis McGrath featuring" singers Kimberly Pollini ("Sexy Nightmare"), Benjamin Bryant and Taryn Hacker ("Closer to You"), and Hacker ("Changing Stations").

-All three songs are credited as "performed by Francis McGrath featuring" singers Kimberly Pollini ("Sexy Nightmare"), Benjamin Bryant and Taryn Hacker ("Closer to You"), and Jon Hacker ("Changing Stations").
-The film's music received multiple honors during the festival run, including "Best Musical Score" at the 2021 Las Vegas International Film and Screenplay Festival.
+The film's music, praised for both complementing the film's narrative and enhancing its emotional intensity, received multiple honors during the festival run, including "Best Musical Score" at the 2021 Las Vegas International Film and Screenplay Festival.

 Release

 On October 31, 2021, the Las Vegas International Film and Screenwriting Festival revealed Station to Station to be an Official Selection for the 2021 program, and a finalist for the festival's "Best Drama Feature" honor.
 On November 5, the festival announced the film would debut as LVIFSF's opening night feature, making its world premiere on November 9, 2021.
 The film received a total of eight jury and festival nominations and won two.
 Additionally, it was selected by festival attendees as the "Audience Award winner."

 Due to Coronavirus concerns, plans for a limited theatrical release beginning Thanksgiving weekend were scrapped in favor of a January 8, 2022 ticketed "virtual theatrical" global release, with streaming and TVOD availability in the United States starting mid-to-late Q1 2022.
 In late January 2022, the film's VOD distribution expanded to Germany and Austria under the title Las Vegas und Andere Stationen and in a series of regional international releases over the following weeks.
 On February 28, 2022, the film's producers announced that film would no longer be available via VOD platforms in Russia or Belarus, in response to the 2022 Russian invasion of Ukraine.